 - Consider the pharmacologic treatment of incontinence.
 What does pelvic floor muscle training involves?
 Ask a gynecologist or urologist a few questions: How do you teach these exercises to patients?
 What benefits may be expected?

 - Should patients be screened for urinary incontinence?

 A. Pelvic floor muscle training

-Pelvic floor muscle training is first-line treatment for stress
+Pelvic floor muscle training is first-line treatment for stress urinary incontinence.

 Treat stress urinary incontinence.